-As at January 31, 2023, the Company's cash and cash equivalents position was \$16,239 compared to \$46,601 at January 31, 2022 as a result of a private placement completed during the period which was offset by the operating costs and oil and natural gas acquisition and exploration costs incurred.
+As at July 31, 2023, the Company's cash and cash equivalents position was \$31,614 compared to \$16,239 at January 31, 2023 as a result of a private placement completed during the period which was offset by the operating costs.

 The Company relies on equity financings to fund its operations.
-At January 31, 2023, the Company's working capital deficit was \$402,565.
+At July 31, 2023, the Company's working capital deficit was \$411,931.
 The Company has decided to abandon the wells at the Mount Evans project in Kansas, of which the Company had earned a 65% working interest of an 80% net revenue interest, and will also continue to focus on the maintenance of its interest in EL 1070.
 The Company has decided to pursue other opportunities in the state of Kansas by participating in oil and gas prospects in Pratt County, Kansas, operated by Shelby Resources LLC.